Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 Be aware that network traffic between two peered Azure virtual networks is subject to transfer costs.
 Huge data volume that consists of many terabytes is exchanged between the SAP application layer and the DBMS layer.
 You can accumulate substantial costs if the SAP application layer and DBMS layer are segregated between two peered Azure virtual networks.

-Use two VMs for your production DBMS deployment within an Azure availability set.
+Use two VMs for your production DBMS deployment within an Azure availability set or between two Azure Availability Zones.
 Also use separate routing for the SAP application layer and the management and operations traffic to the two DBMS VMs.
 See the following image:

 Use Azure Load Balancer to redirect traffic